matejsubrt/RAPTOR-router/start-considerations/considerations.md

     - So that everyone can see what time thay have left until it departs
 - Ideally include shared bikes (at least nextbikes) in the route-planning (probably mainly in the first and/or last leg of the trip)
     - **true/false switch** - this can be turned on and off, or the maximum time can be set to 15 minutes
+- The user selects the route he is taking, the app then notifies him if anything changes along the way

 - use as little mobile data as possible